Hiroki0127/OutfitEase/README.md

 | kitty@gmail.com   | password1234 | Has posts and followers |
 | sarah@example.com | password123  | Community sample user |

-Use the profile tab to see followers/following, edit avatar, or sign out.
+Use the profile tab to view your stats (clothes, outfits, posts, followers, following), manage your content, or sign out.

 ## Testing